Express Log-in

 Do I have to take the caps off my containers?

-No, there is no need to remove the caps from your beverage containers when returning them at the depot.
+No, there is no need to remove the caps from your beverage containers when returning them.
 Beverage containers with or without caps are accepted at the depot, but whenever you can, leave the caps on or put them in your Express bag to ensure all plastic pieces are recycled.

 Do I have to leave labels on my containers?